dsccommunity/SqlServerDsc/Tests/Integration/README.md

 >**Note:** The Reporting Services instance is not configured after it is
 >installed or upgraded, but if there are already an instance of Reporting
 >Services installed on the build worker, it could have been configured.
->Other integraiton tests need to take that into consideration.
+>Other integration tests need to take that into consideration.

 ### Properties for the instance SSRS